Benno-K/PublicScripts/updfblog.md

 to read (and unfortunately change, there is no read-only permission) the box's configuration. <br/> I highly recommend creating an account that is only used for this script having a strong[^1] password.
 [^1]: I suggest a mix of numbers, lowercase and uppercase letters and characters `+-=?~.:`, at least 20 characters long.

 - Create a directory where the logs should go.
-The default directory is "`fblogs`" in your home directory (`mkdir ~/fblogs` does that).
+The default directory is "`fblogs`" in your home directory (use `mkdir ~/fblogs` to create).
 If you prefer another name, go ahead, create it and use the `-d` option.

 ### Events ignored
 As each run of the script creates a log entry, the